masterbtc/documentation-1/docs/markdown/pages/Claim.md

 As described above, an entity/user should be able to create a claim with a subset of one's user data.
 To achieve this, a [hash tree](https://en.wikipedia.org/wiki/Merkle_tree) based on the user data is created and added to the claim.

-To prevent an attacker from recreating the root hash based on collected data, every user data bundle includes a unique nonce, which leads to different root hashes even if two user data contain the same name and value.
+To prevent an attacker from recreating the root hash based on collected data, every user data bundle includes a unique nonce.
+This nonce produces different root hashes even if two user data contain the same name and value.

 A flat tree structure with an order of n and a depth of 2 should be used: